-Succession: Presidential and Vice Presidential Fast Facts
+Succession: Presidential and VP Fast Facts

 Seven vice presidents have died in office: George Clinton who served under both Thomas Jefferson and James Madison; Elbridge Gerry who served under Madison; William R. King who served under Franklin Pierce; Henry Wilson who served under Ulysses Grant; Thomas Hendricks who served under Grover Cleveland; Garret Hobart who served under William McKinley; and James Sherman who served under William Howard Taft.

-When Harry Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.
+When Truman succeeded Franklin D. Roosevelt as president in 1945, the vice presidential office remained vacant for four years.

-After the assassination of John F. Kennedy, there was no vice president from November 22, 1963 until Hubert Humphries' inauguration January 20, 1965.
+After Kennedy's assassination, there was no vice president from November 22, 1963 until Hubert Humphries' inauguration January 20, 1965.

 July 6, 1965 - The 25th Amendment is sent to the states and is ratified on February 10, 1967.